Festival death teen's mum speaks of loss

 Mutiny Festival death: Mum's grief at losing 'little girl'

-The mother of a teenager who died after "taking two pills" at a dance music festival has spoken of her grief at losing "her little girl".
+The mother of a teenager who died after "taking two pills" at a dance music festival in Portsmouth has spoken of her grief at losing "her little girl".

-Georgia Jones, 18, and a 20-year-old man died following separate incidents at Mutiny Festival in Portsmouth.
+Georgia Jones, 18, and a man named locally as Tommy Bakeer, 20, died in separate incidents at Mutiny Festival.

 Writing on Facebook, her mother Janine Milburn said she hoped her daughter's death would deter others from "taking anything ever".